 In this paper, we applied GA to the peak power reduction method based on tone injection.
-The proposed GA method utilized a fitness table to reduce the computation time.
-For the fitness table, two types of implementation were presented.
+The proposed GA method utilized a tree-structured fitness table to reduce the computation time.
 We tested four types of crossover operators: one-point, two-point, three-point and uniform crossovers.
-The result showed that the PAPR reduction performance improves with the number of crossover points and the uniform crossover operator provides the best performance.
-The GA method was compared with the conventional NN method and a random search in terms of PAPR, BER and PSD.
-The result showed that the GA method is superior compared to the conventional NN method and the random search.
-Further, our GA method using fitness table was compared with random search and conventional GA in terms of the computation time.
-The result showed that our GA method is faster than conventional GA and that the hash-based fitness table is more effective than the tree-structured one.
+Our results showed that the PAPR reduction performance improves with the number of crossover points and the uniform crossover operator provides the best performance.
+Our proposed method was compared with the conventional NN method and a random search in terms of PAPR and BER.
+The results showed that our GA method is superior compared to the conventional NN method and the random search.
+Further, our GA method is superior in terms of PAPR and BER compared to the conventional GA method and the random search.